-Australian Competition and Consumer Commision (ACCC) tracks the real world performance of NBN speeds for every major provider in Australia’s busiest hours for downloading and uploading.
+Australian Competition and Consumer Commission (ACCC) tracks the real-world performance of NBN speeds for every major provider in Australia’s busiest hours for downloading and uploading.
 However, Belong has decided to self-report its speeds, claiming an average evening speed of 80 Mbps on its Premium plan and 30 to 40 Mbps on its Standard Plus offering.
 Those are fairly conservative numbers and lower than Telstra’s average speeds.
 Telstra tracked an average of 92.46 Mbps on Premium and 46.47 on Standard Plus.

 Between November 2018 and February 2019, the ACCC reported that NBN connections on the Telstra network delivered 82.7% of its marketed download speeds in busy hours, 69.8% of its marketed download speeds in its busiest hour and 81.9% of its marketed upload speeds.